usaid-cs/yesterday-i-learned/random.md

 1. A bowl of oatmeal a day could be the secret to a longer and healthier life, say scientists.
 1. Weasels are smaller than you think.
 Beavers are bigger than you think.
 (Grizzly) Bears are smaller than you think.
 Grizzly bears are less big than black bears than you think.
 Elks are bigger than bears.
 Mountain goats are not goats.
 1. [Human mothers also nest](https://en.wikipedia.org/wiki/Nesting_instinct); during the period, they clean the house a lot.
-1. "20% of the LCBO's customers bring in 80% of the revenue" - [this one guy on Reddit](http://www.reddit.com/r/canada/comments/4o9e4o/-/d4b82dm)
-1. Canada used to have "Athabasca" and "Assiniboia" [districts](https://en.wikipedia.org/wiki/Districts_of_the_Northwest_Territories).
-They are now various parts of the west.
-1. U Lethbridge's motto is Fiat Lux.
 1. [It is not illegal to drive barefoot](http://www.theglobeandmail.com/globe-drive/culture/commuting/strange-canadian-driving-laws-that-surprised-us-the-most-in-2015/article27951066/), but since it has less grip than shoes, you probably shouldn't.
 1. There is a global unified postal service body called the [Universal Postal Union](https://en.wikipedia.org/wiki/Universal_Postal_Union).
 The Union creates a framework and standards so that ALL countries can exchange mail freely without forming individual contracts with every other country. - [source](https://www.reddit.com/r/explainlikeimfive/comments/4o4t7z/-/d49oo7a)
 1. [Oktoberfestbier](https://en.wikipedia.org/wiki/Pale_lager#Oktoberfestbier_.2F_M.C3.A4rzen) is a real trademarked term for Oktoberfest beer.